Stony Brook for history buffs

 You can take a (big) step back in time in Stony Brook.

-First, visit the Stony Brook Grist Mill, dating from the 1700s when it pressed grapes and to ground grain into flour.
-These days, it still operates as a working mill; guided tours are led by a miller in period dress on noon-4:30 p.m. weekends April-Oct. ($1-$2,631-751-2244, wmho.org).
+First, visit the Stony Brook Grist Mill, dating from the 1700s, when it pressed grapes and ground grain into flour.
+It still operates as a working mill museum; guided tours are led by a miller in period dress noon-4:30 p.m. on weekends April-October. ($1-$2,631-751-2244, wmho.org).
 The grist mill is on the National and New York State registers of historic places and is a New York State Revolutionary War Trail site.

 Cross the street to Avalon Park & Preserve (631-689-0619, avalonparkandpreserve.org) for a short hike to the intriguing labyrinth.
 Watch the ducks paddle in the 11-acre Mill Pond (feeding them bread is harmful; purchase duck feed in nearby Fratelli’s Italian Eatery).